 From Écriture’s luxury French feast to New Punjab Club’s refined take on Indian, here’s your guide to special occasion takeaways.

 South American gastronomy meets French finesse at Chef Ricardo Chaneton’s popular contemporary fine dining concept, MONO.
 And now this winning combination can be enjoyed at home thanks to the return of STEREO by MONO, the restaurant’s exclusive home delivery offering.
-Take your pick from two set menus (priced from $320 per person), each featuring a selection of warming comfort classics.
-Feast on the likes of Argentinian beef empanadas, Peruvian-style roasted chicken with rustic chicichurri and sea bream in banana leaf.
-There’s also dessert in the form of a traditional alfajor cookie with strawberry jam and white chocolate – because no celebratory dinner is complete without something sweet!
+Take your pick from two set menus (priced from $480 per person), each featuring a selection of warming comfort classics.
+Feast on the likes of Foie gras tamal with tomatillo salsa and MONO’s signature mole, Half roasted chicken a la brasa and Baked Spanish meagre in banana leaf.
+There’s also dessert in the form of a pod-to-dish chocolate mousse – because no celebratory dinner is complete without something sweet!

-What To Know: STEREO by MONO is available for pick-up or delivery from Friday to Saturday.
-Orders must be placed 24 hours in advance.
+What To Know: STEREO by MONO is available for pick-up or delivery from Monday to Saturday.
+Orders must be placed before 6pm the day before.

 Head here to order.